Toyoyo/putty-win32s/README.md

 * run putty.exe

 ## What works
-* the GUI apps, at least putty.exe and puttytel.exe
+* the GUI apps, at least putty.exe, puttytel.exe and puttygen.exe

 ## What doesn't work
 * Unicode. really. at all.
+* pageant.exe.
 * console applications.
   They'll load, and that's all.
   They would require an additional DOS port, probably possible, since win32s can't handle console applications.